cloudfoundry/diego-release/README.md

 Created out/etcd.service.consul.crt from out/etcd.service.consul.csr signed by out/diegoCA.key
 ```

-The manifest property `properties.diego.etcd.server_cert_pem` should be set to the certificate in `out/etcd.service.consul.crt`
+The manifest property `properties.diego.etcd.server_cert` should be set to the certificate in `out/etcd.service.consul.crt`
-The manifest property `properties.diego.etcd.server_cert_key` should be set to the certificate in `out/etcd.service.consul.key`
+The manifest property `properties.diego.etcd.server_key` should be set to the certificate in `out/etcd.service.consul.key`

 4. Create and sign a certificate for etcd clients.